bjornmeansbear/MFAthesis2014/DesignPolish_27Feb.md

 * NOUR change schedule dates to "Feb 11" in html
 * TEAMKAIANDTIM make program names in schedule link to filtered students, dates too.
 * Dates: Feb 11 format
-  * EMMA in schedule, put it in
+  * _EMMA in schedule, put it in_
   * add JS for duration date (K)
 * _EMMA "Get directions" in map links_
 * _EMMA Fix text link style_
-* Mark filter and search somewhere...
+* Mark filter and search somewhere.
+In desction header, Search: Term or Search: Filter?
+Or, in left nav?
 * New text icon; page with folded corner?
 * Clean up text under thumbnail
 * On search, push to section